Checking the Northern Lights forecast was really complex not so long ago.

 To check the cloud coverage forecast in Norway, the best site is YR.no.
 For more information, check our article on the best time and places to see Northern Lights in Norway.

-For a Northern Lights forecast in Europe and other good regions to see the Aurora like Finland, you can use Auroras Now.
+For a Northern Lights forecast in Europe and other good regions to see the Aurora like Finland or Sweden, you can use Auroras Now.
+For further information, here is the post we have written about the best time and places to see Northern Lights in Finland and the best time and places to see Northern Lights in Sweden.

 The Northern Lights depend entirely on solar activity, which follows an 11 year-cycle.

-During this 11-year cycle, the sun has a period of less activity at the beginning and end of the cycle, called solar minimum, and a period of more activity in the middle of the cycle, also known as solar maximum.
+During this 11-year cycle, the sun has less activity at the beginning and end of the cycle, called solar minimum, and a period of more activity in the middle of the cycle, also known as solar maximum.

 Northern Lights forecast is real science, but it can be summarized by understanding a couple of concepts, like the KP-index and the Aurora prediction maps.